RocketPropelledTortoise/Docs/src/Core/Taxonomy/Taxonomy/Working with terms.md

     integer Taxonomy::getTermId(string $title, string|integer $vocabulary_id, integer $language_id = null, integer $type = Taxonomy::TERM_CONTENT)

-The minimum to create a term is the title and the vocabulary_id, apart from `getTermIds` everywhere a `vocabulary_id` is requested, you can use the vocabulary name or its id.<br />
+The minimum to create a term is the title and the `vocabulary_id`, apart from `getTermIds` everywhere a `vocabulary_id` is requested, you can use the vocabulary name or its id.<br />
 `Taxonomy::getTermId('A term', 'tag')` or `Taxonomy::getTermId('A term', Taxonomy::vocabulary('tag'))` both work

 By default, if you don't specify the language, it will use the current language.